Ready to learn about Agile velocity charts and understand how to use them?

 - The overall status of a project

-- The amount of work your team can handle in future sprints
+- How much work your Agile team can handle in future sprints

-Here’s an example of a great velocity chart:
+Here’s an example of a good velocity chart:

-It is a measure of the effort you’ll need to complete your project tasks (user stories).
+It’s a measure of the effort you’ll need to complete your project tasks (each user story).

 The time taken to complete the simplest user story is taken as the baseline and is assigned 1 point.
 Similarly, the other user stories are assigned story points proportional to the baseline.

-It is a measure of the time taken to complete a section of the project.
-A sprint can last anywhere from 1 – 4 weeks.
+It’s a measure of the development cycle time taken to complete a section of the project.
+A sprint length can be anywhere between 1-4 weeks.

 And here’s a breakdown of the elements in the graph:

-In this graph, it can be used to measure the number of story points that can be completed in one sprint by one team.
+In the Agile velocity graph, the Y-axis can be used to measure the number of total story points that can be completed in one sprint by a team.